friggframework/frigg/api-module-library/sharepoint/README.md

-# salesforce
+# Microsoft SharePoint

-This is the API Module for salesforce that allows the [Frigg](https://friggframework.org) code to talk to the salesforce API.
+This is the API Module for SharePoint that allows the [Frigg](https://friggframework.org) code to talk to its API.

-Read more on the [Frigg documentation site](https://docs.friggframework.org/api-modules/list/salesforce
+Read more on the [Frigg documentation site](https://docs.friggframework.org/api-modules/list/microsoft-sharepoint

 ## Useful links